pragma-org/simulation-testing/JOURNAL.md

 I had a couple of meetings this week.
 The first one with Arnaud, where I showed what I got so far and what the plan is, and he seems to agree that it's the right way forward.
-The second was an onboarding with the team, were I got a bit of background about everyone, and this years milestones and budget was also shared.
+The second was an onboarding with the team, were I got a bit of background about everyone, and this year's milestones and budget was also shared.
 Finally, I joined the Amaru maintainer committee, it was very short because most people were away, but Damien asked if I could show something for the next demo day and I said I could.